ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   The key difference between a while loop and a do while loop is that the statements in the code block come before the condition.
 This means that those statements are run once whether or not the condtion is met.
         *   If you take a look at the condition, it is checking that the value of the variable called i is less than 1, but that variable has already been set to a value of 1.
 Therefore, in this example the result is that the 5 times table is written out once, even though the counter is not less than 1.
         *   Some people liek to write while on a separate line from the closing curly brace before it.
+##  Document Object Model
+*   Document Object Model
+    -   The document object model (DOM) specifies how browsers should create a model of an HTML page and how JavaScript can access and update the contents of a web page while it is in the browser window.
+    -   The DOM is neither part of HTML, or part of JavaScript; it is a separate set of rules.
+It is implemented by all major browser makers, and covers two primary areas:
+        *   Making a model of the HTML page - When the browser loads a web page, it creates a model of the page in memory.
+            -   The DOM specifies the way in which the browser should structure this model using a DOM tree.
+            -   The DOM is called an object model because the model (the DOM tree) is made of objects.
+            -   Each object represents a different part of the page loaded in the browser window.
+        *   Accessing and changing the HTML page - The DOM also defines mothods and properties to access and update each object in this model, which in turn updates what the user sees in the browser.
+            -   You will hear people call the DOM an Application Programming Interface (API).
+User interfaces let humans interact with programs; APIs let programs and scripts talk to each other.
+The DOM states what your script can ask the browser about the current page, and how to tell the browser to update what is being shown to the user.